JohnKendrick/PDielec/PDielec/Tests/Crystal_Raman/modal_pairs_final_state_design.md

 from the macroscopic scattering geometry and is passed to the resolver as an input alongside the per-pair `q_ph`.

+### Finite-Coherence Phase-Mismatch Implementation Plan

+The hard 90 degree bulk filter is an interim large-coherence approximation.
+Replace it with a continuous weight in four stages:

+1. **Carry the mismatch explicitly.**  Preserve `q_pair` and `q_ext` for every contribution and define `delta_q = q_pair - q_ext` using one documented
+   physical-wavevector convention.
+Record the mismatch parallel and normal to the layers in diagnostics.
+2. **Add an explicit coherence scale.**  Introduce a phonon coherence length `L_coh` (or an equivalent dephasing width) separately from optical layer thickness.
+Do not infer it silently from the Gauss--Legendre integration grid or linewidth.
+Permit mode-dependent values in the calculator API;
+   expose a single override in the GUI only after validation.
+3. **Weight amplitudes continuously.**  For a uniform coherent interval use `F(delta_q,L) = exp(i delta_q L/2) sinc(delta_q L/2)` before summing pair
+   amplitudes.
+For finite phonon coherence, average this kernel over coherence domains or use the equivalent correlation-function Fourier transform.
+The local-incoherent and bulk phase-matched models must emerge as documented limiting cases rather than as unrelated switches.
+4. **Validate limits before changing defaults.**  Add synthetic tests for `delta_q=0`, large mismatch, `L->0`, `L->infinity`, basis invariance, layer subdivision, forward/backward Porto limits, and convergence to the present local-incoherent and 90 degree bulk results.
+Then rerun the ZnO angle, forward-scatter, depth, layer-division, modal-pair, and Kranert benchmarks.

+The first implementation should be calculator-only and opt-in.
+The hard bulk/local choices remain available as regression limits until the continuous model has independent experimental or analytic validation.

 ### Determining the Regime in Practice

 The coherence regime should be selected by the user in the GUI or script,